axnsan12/drf-yasg/CONTRIBUTING.rst

 #.
 Push your branch and submit a pull request to the master branch on GitHub

-   Incomplete/Work In Progress pull requrests are encouraged, because they allow you to get feedback and help more easily.
+   Incomplete/Work In Progress pull requests are encouraged, because they allow you to get feedback and help more easily.

 #.
 Your code must pass all the required travis jobs before it is merged.
 As of now, this includes running on